 Storage Tips for Crumbl Sugar Cookies

-- Store frosted Crumbl sugar cookies in fridge in an airtight container or baggie, 7-10 days.
+- Store frosted cookies in an airtight container or bag in the fridge for 7–10 days.

-- Freeze Cookie Dough Balls by scooping/flattening, then flash freezing on a cookie sheet.
-Transfer to an airtight freezer container or baggie, may be frozen up to 3 months (yeah right!).
-To bake, remove from freezer and thaw overnight in fridge, then place on cookie sheet while oven is preheating, bake as directed.
+- To Freeze Dough: Scoop and flatten dough balls, then flash freeze on a baking sheet.
+Transfer to an airtight container or freezer bag and freeze up to 3 months.
+Thaw overnight in the fridge, then bake as directed.

 Frequently Asked Questions

-Have ingredients (including eggs) at room temperature, whisk the flour, leavening and salt together ahead of time.
-Don’t overmix and remove cookies from oven before they turn brown.
+Keeping the ingredients (including eggs) at room temperature, whisk the flour, leavening, and salt together beforehand.
+Don’t overmix, and remove the cookies from the oven before they turn brown.
 Don’t overbake.

 The simple answer is you probably overbaked them, they will look slightly undone when you take them out of the oven, they will set and firm up as they cool.
 You also might have overmixed your batter, just mix until combined.